- Andaman Islands

 Kalmaread more »

 KalvaistisA Lithuanian smith-god.
 He is said to make the sun anew each day.
-In some references, known as Kalvaistis, Greek Hephaestus, Greek Hephaestus, Ptah, Regin, Sethlans, Tvashtri, Vulcan, Roman Mulciber, Roman Mulciber or Hephaestus.
+Also known as Kalvaistis, Greek Hephaestus, Greek Hephaestus, Ptah, Regin, Sethlans, Tvashtri, Vulcan, Roman Mulciber, Roman Mulciber or Hephaestus.

 KartaA Latvian goddess of fate.
 Sister of Dekla and Laima.
 In some accounts, these three sisters act as the Latvian Fates.
-Occasionally identified as Karta.
+Referred to as Karta.

 kaukasA Lithuanian dwarf house-spirit, similar to the aitvaras.
-Also called kaukas, Para, Para, Bjara, Puk, Pukhis, Pukis, Pukys, Puuk, Estonian Pisuhand, Tulihand, Lappish Smieragatto, Latvian Pukis, Lithuanian Aitvaras, Kaukas, Scandinavian Buttercat, Russian Domovik, Russian Domovik, pukys, pukys, Aitvaras or Para.
+Occasionally known as kaukas, Para, Para, Bjara, Puk, Pukhis, Pukis, Pukys, Puuk, Estonian Pisuhand, Tulihand, Lappish Smieragatto, Latvian Pukis, Lithuanian Aitvaras, Kaukas, Scandinavian Buttercat, Russian Domovik, Russian Domovik, pukys, pukys, Aitvaras or Para.

 keremetread more »

 KildisinWife of the Finnish sky-god, Ilmarinen.
-On occassion, called Kildisin, Kildisin-mumy, Kildisin-mumy, Kugu-shotshen-Ara or Kugo-shotshen-Ava.
+In some accounts, identified as Kildisin, Kildisin-mumy, Kildisin-mumy, Kugu-shotshen-Ara or Kugo-shotshen-Ava.

 Kiyamat-sausAn assistant of the Finnish underworld.
 God Tuoni.
-In some lore, occasionally known as Kiyamat-saus.
+In some references, referred to as Kiyamat-saus.

 klabotermanread more »